 Simple English definitions for legal terms

-Read a random definition: other-insurance clause
+Read a random definition: Sentencing Reform Act of 1984

 A call equivalent position is a type of investment that goes up in value when the underlying stock or asset increases in value.
 This can include owning a convertible security, buying a call option, or selling a put option.
 Essentially, it's a way to make money if the stock or asset you're investing in goes up in price.